libbitcoin/libbitcoin-network/README.md

 **About Libbitcoin**

 The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
 The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
 Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) 1.14+ instructions.
 There are no packages yet in distribution however each library includes an installation script (described below) which is regularly verified in the automated build.

+**About Libbitcoin Network**

+Libbitcoin Network is a partial implementation of the Bitcoin P2P network protocol.
+Excluded are all protocols that require access to a blockchain.
+The [libbitcoin-node](https://github.com/libbitcoin/libbitcoin-node) library extends the P2P networking capability and incorporates [libbitcoin-blockchain](https://github.com/libbitcoin/libbitcoin-blockchain) in order to implement a full node.
+The [libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer) library uses the P2P networking capability to post transactions to the P2P network.

 ## Installation